 About This Interview

-Noted director Lamont Johnson (1922-2010) described his work as an actor in network radio, which led to a career as an actor in television on such series as Hallmark Hall of Fame in the 1950s.
-Johnson discussed his period of being blacklisted from the industry, until producer Albert McCleery cast him.
-Johnson spoke in great detail about the ambitious, daily, color "live" NBC television series Matinee Theater (1955-58) for which he appeared as an actor and directed dozens of productions.
-Johnson discussed his continued work in filmed television including such series as Peter Gunn, Naked City, Dr. Kildare, Profiles in Courage, and The Twilight Zone ( for which he directed such classic episodes as "Five Characters in Search of an Exit," "Nothing in the Dark," and "Kick the Can.")
-Johnson described his later work on the groundbreaking Levinson and Link television movies My Sweet Charlie (1970), That Certain Summer (1972), and The Execution of Private Slovik (1974); as well as the miniseries Wallenberg: A Hero's Story ( 1985) and Gore Vidal's Lincoln (1988), both of which won Johnson Emmy Awards for directing.
-The interview was conducted by Karen Herman on June 10, 2003.
+In his four-and-a-half-hour Archive interview, noted director Lamont Johnson (1922-2010) describes his work as an actor in network radio, which led to a career as an actor in television on such series as Hallmark Hall of Fame in the 1950s.
+Johnson discusses his period of being blacklisted from the industry, until producer Albert McCleery cast him.
+He speaks in great detail about the ambitious, daily, color "live" NBC television series Matinee Theater (1955-58) for which he appeared as an actor and directed dozens of productions.
+Johnson discusses his continued work in filmed television including such series as Peter Gunn, Naked City, Dr. Kildare, Profiles in Courage, and The Twilight Zone ( for which he directed such classic episodes as "Five Characters in Search of an Exit," "Nothing in the Dark," and "Kick the Can.")
+Johnson describes his later work on the groundbreaking Levinson and Link television movies My Sweet Charlie (1970), That Certain Summer (1972), and The Execution of Private Slovik (1974); as well as the miniseries Wallenberg: A Hero's Story ( 1985) and Gore Vidal's Lincoln (1988), both of which won Johnson Emmy Awards for directing.
+Karen Herman conducted the interview in Monterey, CA on June 10, 2003.